 Hepatic impairment

-No dose adjustment is required in patients with Child-Pugh A or B hepatic impairment.
-Sorafenib has not been studied in patients with Child-Pugh C hepatic impairment (see "Pharmacokinetics Properties").
+No dose adjustment is required in patients with Child Pugh A or B (mild to moderate) hepatic impairment.
+No data is available on patients with Child Pugh C (severe) hepatic impairment (see sections 4.4 and 5.2).